DAIRLab/vision_physics_bridge/README.md

 # robot_urdf_filter
-A package that filters out robot from depth images.
+A package that prepares images and pose data for 6D pose tracking.

 ### Data directory
 `/depth_data`: original depth images (one image for each frame), joint positions and joint velocities from the rosbag, real depth from depth images and simulated depth by drake as txt files.